US Navy says new task force to patrol Red Sea amid Yemen war | Headlines

 In April 2021, an Iranian cargo ship that is said to serve as a floating base for Iran's paramilitary Revolutionary Guard forces came under attack in the Red Sea — likely part of a wider shadow war between Israel and Tehran.

-For now, Israel hasn't announced plans to join the Combined Maritime Forces though the US Navy has held drills with it, the United Arab Emirates and Bahrain in November.
+For now, Israel hasn't announced plans to join the Combined Maritime Forces though the US Navy has held drills with it, the UAE and Bahrain in November.
 Cooper declined to say whether Israel had expressed interest in joining the joint command.

 And asked about whether the Navy had any new tense encounters with Iran as negotiations over its tattered nuclear deal appear stalled, Cooper described the situation as “status quo”.